 Similarly, in Pennsylvania, women accounted for 30 percent of operators in 2012, up from 26 percent in 2002.
 In total, the number of women farmers in Pennsylvania grew by more than 20 percent over the 10-year period, from 22,710 operators in 2002 to 27,330 operators in 2012.

-- Greater Share of New Farmers: In 2012, women were the principal operators on 18.8 percent of Pennsylvania farms operating for two or less years, compared to 13.2 percent of farms in operation for 10+ years (Figure 1).
-At the national level, the percentages are 18.8 percent for two or less years, and 12.6 percent for 10+ years.
+- Greater Share of New Farmers: In 2012, women were the principal operators on 18.8 percent of Pennsylvania farms operating for two or fewer years, compared to 13.2 percent of farms in operation for 10+ years (Figure 1).
+At the national level, the percentages are 18.8 percent for two or fewer years, and 12.6 percent for 10+ years.

 - Product Diversification: The predominant specialization of women farmers is combination crops – that is, farms where there is no single majority commodity and those that specialize in diverse, miscellaneous commodities.
 Combination crops account for 26 percent of women-owned farms and combination animals rank third, accounting for 22 percent.
 This product diversification strengthens the resiliency of women-owned farms against market changes.
 Conversely, 28 percent of all farms specialize in beef cattle, while combination crops and combination animals combined account for less than 25 percent of farms, compared to 48 percent of women-owned farms.